SasirekhaPV/react-tutorial-notes/README.md

 - Also use enclosing parenthesis, to avoid the pitfalls of [automatic semicolon insertion](https://stackoverflow.com/questions/2846283/what-are-the-rules-for-javascripts-automatic-semicolon-insertion-asi)

 #### 4 Set Properties on React Components
-### Props
+__Basics of setting properties(props) in React components__

-We pass data to components using props. props is how we pass data around in React.
+Props is how we pass data
+around in React.
+We pass props to the component like below:

 ```javascript